googleapis/java-pubsub-group-kafka-connector/README.md

 ### Introduction

-The Google Cloud Pub/Sub Group Kafka Connector is a Google Cloud Platform (GCP) first-party supported connector for
+The Google Cloud Pub/Sub Group Kafka Connector library provides Google Cloud Platform (GCP) first-party connectors for Pub/Sub products with [Kafka Connect](http://kafka.apache.org/documentation.html#connect).
-[Kafka Connect](http://kafka.apache.org/documentation.html#connect).
-You can use it publish data from [Kafka](http://kafka.apache.org) to [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/) or [Pub/Sub Lite](https://cloud.google.com/pubsub/lite/docs) and vice versa.
+You can use the library transmit data from [Kafka](http://kafka.apache.org) to [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/) or [Pub/Sub Lite](https://cloud.google.com/pubsub/lite/docs) and vice versa.

-- `CloudPubSubSinkConnector` is a sink connector that publishes data from Kafka to Pub/Sub.
+- `CloudPubSubSinkConnector` is a sink connector that reads records from Kafka and publishes them to Cloud Pub/Sub.
-- `CloudPubSubSourceConnector` is a source connector that publishes data from Pub/Sub to Kafka.
+- `CloudPubSubSourceConnector` is a source connector that reads messages from Cloud Pub/Sub and writes them to Kafka.
-- `PubSubLiteSinkConnector` is a sink connector that publishes data from Kafka to Pub/Sub Lite.
+- `PubSubLiteSinkConnector` is a sink connector that reads records from Kafka and publishes them to Pub/Sub Lite.
-- `PubSubLiteSourceConnector` is a source connector that publishes data from Pub/Sub Lite to Kafka.
+- `PubSubLiteSourceConnector` is a source connector that reads messages from Pub/Sub Lite and writes them to Kafka.

 ### Prerequisites